 Assistant Division Manager

-The Division of Cardiovascular Medicine in the Department of Medicine at Stanford University seeks an Assistant Division Manager (ADM) to manage the Faculty Affairs, Human Resources, and Facilities components of the division.
-The division has a robust clinical practice, diverse research programs, and a large training program, and is seeking an ADM to primarily oversee and process actions in the components listed above, manage and enhance its programs and infrastructure, as well as perform other administrative functions.
+The Division of Cardiovascular Medicine with over 70 faculty members is the largest Division in the Department of Medicine at Stanford University and will continue to grow.
+The Division seeks a highly qualified and experienced Assistant Division Manager (ADM) to join the management team to lead the administrative core, Faculty Affairs, Credentialing, Human Resources, and Facilities components of the division.
+The division has a robust clinical practice, diverse research programs, and a large training program, and is seeking an ADM to lead, oversee and process actions in these functional areas.
+The ADM is expected to be extremely comfortable and adaptive to technology, lean processes and committed to enhancing the Division and the staff they lead and supervise.
+With a leadership style that focuses on communication, collaboration and trust the ADM is a key partner with the Division Chief and Division Manager.
+The ADM assists in overseeing key strategic projects for the Division.

 - Working knowledge of Stanford's job description library, JIF, salary structure, and HR/Admin Guide policies.